Igor-Tasevski/Responsive_website/README.md

 Responsive website that can respond well to user needs by adapting itself to different screen sizes (desktop,tablet,mobile) and other orientations or platforms.
-For better UX photoswipe is used for the gallry for each of the cities.
+For better UX photoswipe is used for the gallery for each of the cities.